vickneee/web-development-studies/studies/09.0 Using MongoDB with Node.js/worksheet.md

 **project-root/** You can name the project-root directory anything you like.

-**package.json:** This file holds metadata relevant to the project and manages project dependencies.
-You can create it by running npm init in your project directory.

-**index.js:** This is your main application file where you initialize and configure your Express app, set up routes, and start the server.

 **routes/:** This directory contains route handlers for different parts of your API.
 Each route handler file will handle specific API routes and their corresponding logic.